apache/thrift/tutorial/netstd/README.md

 # How to run

 Depending on the platform, the name of the generated executables will vary.
-On Linux, it is just "client" or "server", on Windows it is "Client.exe" and "Server.exe".
+On Linux, it is just "Client" or "Server", on Windows it is "Client.exe" and "Server.exe".
 In the following, we use the abbreviated form "Client" and "Server".

 - build
 - go to folder (Client/Server)
 - run the generated executables: server first, then client from a second console

-#Known issues
+# Known issues
 - In trace logging mode you can see some not important internal exceptions

 # Running of samples